One of our keys to success is the ability to hire

 much can I raise to help pay for the Disney Trip?

-of the profits from both the Encore Cheesecake and the Poinsettia
+of the profits from both the Cheesecake and the Poinsettia fundraisers will

 money, so a student could raise money to pay for the rest.
 The

-average profit per item for the Encore fundraiser is $7.
+average profit per item for the Blue Ribbon fundraiser is $9.
 This would

 obviously be higher if a student mostly sold the more expensive items.
 If a